freeCodeCamp/learn/src/introductions/front-end-libraries/front-end-libraries-projects/index.md

 ---
 ## Introduction to the Front End Libraries Projects

-Now that you have studied and practiced so many front-end libraries, it is time you put this knowledge to test and create real world like projects with your new gained knowledge.
-Hope you will find these project intresting and challening enough.
-And as you know, you can reach out to forum for any problem you come across during any of these projects.
-People here, do love helping others.
+Now that you have studied and practiced so many front-end libraries, it is time you put this knowledge to use and create real world like projects with your newly gained knowledge.
+Hope you will find these projects interesting and challenging enough.
+And as you know, you can reach out to the forum for any problem you come across during any of these projects.
+People here love helping others.

 ### Note: All the projects have some use cases that you need to fulfill in order to pass the test cases